-- IRS transcripts are not required; however, when a lender has acquired the IRS transcripts, a copy of the transcripts must be provided in the following circumstances: - If a loan submitted via delegated is subsequently submitted non-delegated to Arch MI for underwriting. - Arch MI requests a copy of the loan file for quality assurance purposes. - Any discrepancy between the loan file income documentation and the transcript information must be appropriately explained and documented.
+- IRS transcripts are generally not required, but may be requested by Arch MI based on our review of the income documentation presented in the application. - When a lender has acquired the IRS transcripts prior to the application for mortgage insurance, a copy of the transcripts must be provided. - Additionally, transcripts must be provided if acquired by the lender when Arch MI requests a copy of the loan file for quality assurance purposes. - Any discrepancy between the loan file income documentation and the transcript information must be appropriately explained and documented.
 If the transcripts do not support the income documentation provided, and the discrepancies cannot be adequately explained and documented, the loan is ineligible for mortgage insurance.
 The IRS transcript(s) and any subsequent explanation or documentation of discrepancies must be permanently retained in the lender's loan file.